autodesk-platform-services/aps-acc-locations-manager/README.md

   * Add sub-locations nodes
   * Add node before and after the target node. (in the same tree tier)
 * Edit and delete the Locations node.
-* Import Locations (Levels & Rooms) from the selected Revit model via using [Model Properties API](https://forge.autodesk.com/blog/bim-360acc-model-properties-api)
+* Import Locations (Levels & Rooms) from the selected Revit model via using [Model Properties API](https://aps.autodesk.com/blog/bim-360acc-model-properties-api)

-This sample is implemented based on the .NET Core version of [Learn Forge Tutorial](https://github.com/Autodesk-Forge/learn.forge.viewhubmodels/tree/netcore).
-Please refer to https://learnforge.autodesk.io/ for details about the framework.

 ## Thumbnail